evgenyneu/docker-rails-fig-sample/README.md

 ### Rails app docker image

-It creates one docker image caleld `web`.
+It creates a docker image called `web`.
 This is rails image.
 It is configured to keep rails app source code on developer host and not in the image.
-This way one can make changes to the source code and see results in the browser immediatelly.
+This way one can make changes to the source code and see results in the browser.

 ### Docker containers

 Following docker containers are created:

 1. **Web** for Rails app
-1. **DB** for Postres DB server
+1. **DB** for Postgres DB server
 1. **iipersist-db-data** is a [Data Volume Container](https://docs.docker.com/userguide/dockervolumes/) for database
 1. **iipersist-gems-2.1** is another Data Volume Container for the gems.